-- if they are self-employed and share premises with registered health practitioners or other registered disability workers with whom the disability worker shares the cost of the premises, then - o that they are self-employed as a disability worker; - o if they practise as a disability worker under a business name or names, each business name; - the address of each of the premises from which they practise as a disability worker; and - the names of the registered health practitioners and other registered disability workers with whom they share one or more premises. - if they are self-employed and paragraph (a) does not apply (i.e. they don't share premises and the cost of those premises with other registered disability workers or registered health practitioners), then - that they are self-employed as a disability worker; - o if they practise as a disability worker under a business name or names, each business name; and - the address of each of the premises from which they practise as a disability worker. - if they are engaged by one or more entities under a contract of employment, a contract for services or any other arrangement or agreement, the name, address and contact details of each entity; - if they practise as a disability worker for or on the behalf of one or more entities, whether in an honorary capacity, as a volunteer or otherwise, and if they receive payment from an entity, the name, address and contact details of each entity; - if they practise as a disability worker under a name or names that are not the same as the name under which they are registered under the Act, the other name or names; - details of their continued competence to practise as a disability worker; - details of any complaint or notification made against them to a relevant entity; - whether they have been refused clearance; - whether their clearance has been suspended or revoked; - whether they are the subject of an interim bar in relation to an NDIS worker screening check; - whether they are subject to a banning order under the NDIS Act; - whether they are the subject of a prohibition order.
+- if they are self-employed and share premises with registered health practitioners or other registered disability workers with whom the disability worker shares the cost of the premises, then - that they are self-employed as a disability worker - if they practise as a disability worker under a business name or names, each business name - the address of each of the premises from which they practise as a disability worker - the names of the registered health practitioners and other registered disability workers with whom they share one or more premises. - if they are self-employed and they don't share premises and the cost of those premises with other registered disability workers or registered health practitioners, then - that they are self-employed as a disability worker - if they practise as a disability worker under a business name or names, each business name - the address of each of the premises from which they practise as a disability worker. - if they are engaged by one or more entities under a contract of employment, a contract for services or any other arrangement or agreement, the name, address and contact details of each entity - if they practise as a disability worker for or on the behalf of one or more entities, whether in an honorary capacity, as a volunteer or otherwise, and if they receive payment from an entity, the name, address and contact details of each entity

+- if they practise as a disability worker under a name or names that are not the same as the name under which they are registered under the Act, the other name or names - · details of their continued competence to practise as a disability worker - details of any complaint or notification made against them to a relevant entity - whether they have been given a NDIS exclusion or interim exclusion, or had their NDIS clearance suspended or revoked - whether they are subject to a banning order under the NDIS Act - whether they are the subject of a prohibition order.